hardiv/hardiv/README.md

 I love coding and AI. 🤖

-My mother tongue is Python 🐍, although I also speak Java ☕, C++ and HTML.
+My mother tongue is Python 🐍, although I also speak Java ☕, C++ and some Web Dev.

 I'm also a maker, tinkering with Raspberry Pi and breadboards in my spare time, mostly for robotics projects. ⚡